-Jordan Willcox is a Defense Analyst III at the RAND Corporation.
-At RAND, he has participated in research and analysis concerning ISR and Reconnaissance-Strike interactions, Communications Networks, Political Economy, Organizational Management, and adapation by organizations to Technological Change.
-Before joining RAND in August 2015, Willcox helped research and design simple algorithms for simulations.
-He also tested, instantiated, developed scenarios for, and employed simulations of institutional decision-making and of population political, military and cognitive responses to conflict.
-Prior to that, at NDU and in his graduate work, he assessed DOD & non-DOD R&D methods and best practices, and analyzed violent and political competition and conflict in Africa and the Middle East.
-Additionally, he has assessed the impact of both broad technological change and specific technical systems upon military and defense Tactics, Techniques, and Procedures.
-He is interested in group and hierarchical dynamics, the sociology of R&D, population responses to conflict and other structural environment changes, political analysis, and computational social science.
+Jordan Willcox is a senior defense analyst at the RAND Corporation.
+At RAND, he has participated in research and analysis concerning ISR, Military & Civilian Communications Networks, Political Economy, and the Social Science of technological development.
+Before joining RAND in August 2015, Willcox researched, designed, tested, instantiated, developed scenarios for, and employed simulations of institutional decision-making and of population political, military and cognitive responses to conflict.
+Prior to that, at NDU and in his graduate work, he assessed DoD and non-DoD R&D bureaucracies, intra-societal violent and non-violent conflict, and the incorporation of technological change into military TT&P. He is interested in hierarchical dynamics, the sociology of R&D, analysis of the military consequences of technological development, and computational social science.

-John Gordon IV, Igor Mikolic-Torreira, D. Sean Barnett, Katharina Ley Best, Danielle Tarraf, Jordan Willcox, Army Fires Capabilities for 2025 and Beyond, RAND (RR-2124-A), 2017
+Gordon, John IV, Igor Mikolic-Torreira, D. Sean Barnett, Katharina Ley Best, Scott Boston, Dan Madden, Danielle C. Tarraf, and Jordan Willcox, Army Fires Capabilities for 2025 and Beyond, RAND Corporation (RR-2124-A), 2019

-Michael J. Mazarr, Astrid Stuth Cevallos, Miranda Priebe, Andrew Radin, Kathleen Reedy, Alexander D. Rothenberg, Julia A. Thompson, Jordan Willcox, Measuring The Health of the Liberal International Order, RAND (RR-1994-OSD), 2017
+Mazarr, Michael J., Astrid Stuth Cevallos, Miranda Priebe, Andrew Radin, Kathleen Reedy, Alexander D. Rothenberg, Julia A. Thompson, and Jordan Willcox, Measuring the Health of the Liberal International Order, RAND Corporation (RR-1994-OSD), 2017